 Creditors can’t insist on seeing proof of your partner’s income, or any details about your partner’s expenditure.
 As long as your partner is paying a fair share of the total household outgoings – relative to their income – your creditors won’t normally ask for any of your partner’s surplus to be paid into your IVA.

 If you have any joint assets with your partner – for example, a home or other property that you jointly own – you will need to disclose this to your creditors.

 However, your creditors can’t ask for your partner’s share of any joint assets to be released and paid into your IVA.

 If you own your home – or any other property for that matter – your creditors will ask you to try to release a portion of any equity you have in the property and pay it into your IVA.
 This normally happens in the final year of your IVA.
 If you jointly own the property, you will only be asked to try to release a portion of your share of any equity.

 However, with any jointly-owned property, your partner would have to agree to – and be jointly responsible for – any re-mortgage or secured loan you take out to release your share of the equity.

 If your partner refuses to agree to this, you won’t be able to release the equity via any form of lending secured against the property (re-mortgage, equity release, secured loan, etc.).
 In this case, you may need to do something else to compensate your creditors for the equity they can’t get hold of.

-You may be offered the alternative of asking a 3rd party (for example, a partner, friend or family member) to pay an amount into your IVA equivalent to the amount of your share of the equity.
+You may be offered the alternative of asking a 3rd party (for example, a partner, friend or family member) to pay an amount into your IVA equivalent to 85% of your share of the equity.

-Or your IVA may be extended by 12 months beyond the original planned end date, making 12 additional monthly IVA payments into your IVA before it is completed.
+Or your IVA may be extended by up to 12 months beyond the original planned end date, making up to 12 additional monthly IVA payments into your IVA before it is completed.